Today we are going to be discussing, as photographers, should we work for free?

-The forums i’m a member of has had a lot of talk about working for free and how this can negatively impact you and your business.
+Maxwell sent an email saying, The forums he is a member of have had a lot of talk about working for free and how this can negatively impact you and your business.

 Is there ever a good time to work for free as a photographer?

 Should you work for free as a photographer?

 Absolutely, there is a good time to work for free.